Ritik98/Dice/README.md

 1. Steps for setup springBoot project

-mvn clean
+ a) mvn clean
-mvn compile
+ b) mvn compile
-Run the main class now
+ c) Run the main class now

 2. Apis endpoints are